A Quieter Way to See

 Where This Comes From

-This approach grew from years of teaching,
+This approach grew from years of teaching, making photographs, and observing how attention slowly changes through experience.

 It is not theory alone.